Menu

 Warehouse Lighting with LED

-Large Indoor Spaces-Warehouses & Distribution Centers.
-The customer selected our 300 Watt UFO Warehouse Light | 45,000 Lumens to achieve the required foot candle levels with balanced lighting distribution across the entire floor
+Large indoor spaces, warehouses, and distribution centers benefit from properly planned LED high bay lighting.
+This customer selected our 300 Watt UFO Warehouse Light | 45,000 Lumens to achieve the required foot-candle levels with balanced lighting distribution across the floor.

 LED UFO vs Linear High Bay Infographic